AaronKAggarwal/structural-probe-repl/README.md

             *   **ELMo (Distance Probe):** Layer 1 (UUAS: 0.72, Spearmanr: 0.71), Layer 2 (UUAS: 0.66, Spearmanr: 0.68), Layer 0 (UUAS: 0.32, Spearmanr: 0.28) on UD EWT.
             *   **BERT-base Layer 7 (Distance Probe):** Test UUAS of 0.800 on UD EWT (Spearmanr of 0.77).

-*   **Phase 3: Systematic Probing of Modern LLMs - IN PROGRESS**
+*   **Phase 3: Probing of Modern LLMs - IN PROGRESS**
     *   Successfully extracted embeddings for all layers of `meta-llama/Llama-3.2-3B`, `meta-llama/Llama-3.2-3B-Instruct`, and `bert-base-multilingual-cased` on the UD EWT and UD HDTB datasets.
     *   Completed full depth and distance probe sweeps for all models.
     *   **Key Finding:** Instruction tuning preserves the strength of syntactic encoding in Llama-3.2-3B but shifts its location to deeper layers in the network.
 See `docs/KEY_RESULTS.md` for details.

 *   **Next Major Phase: Analysis & Paper Drafting**
-    *   Analyze and visualize the syntactic encoding patterns in Llama-3.2 models versus mBERT baselines.
+    *   Analyse and visualise the syntactic encoding patterns in Llama-3.2 models versus mBERT baselines.
     *   Begin drafting research paper based on key findings.

 ## Repository Structure Overview